Brendon-K/Image-Resizer/README.md

 ## RGB values for Animal Crossing palettes.<sup>\*</sup>:

+<sup>\* Colors were found by taking a screenshot and using a color picker in the middle of the colors, so they may be very slightly off due to jpg compression or whatever</sup>

 | Palette | Color1        | Color2        | Color3        | Color4        | Color5        | Color6        | Color7        | Color8        | Color9        | Color10       | Color11       | Color12       | Color13       | Color14       | Color15       |
 |---------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|
 | 1       | 230, 42, 41   | 231, 120, 41  | 230, 231, 31  | 120, 231, 41  | 26, 143, 28   | 58, 185, 217  | 47, 148, 218  | 62, 63, 229   | 140, 77, 228  | 231, 90, 203  | 230, 171, 155 | 142, 81, 63   | 230, 230, 230 | 112, 112, 112 | 0, 0, 0       |